-The global economy is fragile, and when times get tough, it can be difficult for landlords to know how to manage their rental properties during a recession.
+The global economy is fragile, and when times get tough, it can be difficult for landlords to know about managing rental property during a recession.
 How do you keep your rental property successful in the face of economic uncertainty?

 When the economy begins to suffer, managing rental properties can become a challenge.
 As employment opportunities dwindle and people experience greater financial hardship, managing a rental property during an economic downturn can be especially difficult.